Markovian dynamics of concurrent systems: Abstract

 \section{Abstract}

-We introduce partial actions of trace monoids (free partially commutative monoids) over finite sets as a model of asynchronous dynamical system.
-We characterise Markov measures for these systems by finitely many parameters with suitable normalisation conditions.
+Monoid actions of trace monoids over finite sets are powerful models of concurrent systems---for instance they encompass the class of $1$-safe Petri nets.
+We characterise Markov measures attached to concurrent systems by finitely many parameters with suitable normalisation conditions.
+These conditions involve polynomials related to the combinatorics of the monoid and of the monoid action.
+These parameters generalise to concurrent systems the coefficients of the transition matrix of a Markov chain.

-The uniform Markov measure attached to an action is constructed.
-It is characterised by a real number~$t_0$\,, the characteristic root of the action, and a function of pairs of states, the Parry cocyle.
-A new combinatorial inversion formula allows to identify a polynomial of which $t_0$ is the smallest positive root.
+A natural problem is the existence of the uniform measure for every concurrent system.
+We prove this existence under an irreducibility condition.
+The uniform measure of a concurrent system is characterised by a real number, the characteristic root of the action, and a function of pairs of states, the Parry cocyle.
+A new combinatorial inversion formula allows to identify a polynomial of which the characteristic root is the smallest positive root.
 Examples based on simple combinatorial tilings are studied.
-We introduce the tip-top action, a natural action of a trace monoid on its set of independence cliques.
-It identifies for certain monoids with the action of flips on the domino tilings of a thin strip.

 \begin{flushleft} {\bfseries AMS Subject Classification:} 37B10, 68Q87 \end{flushleft}